muhammad-arif/terraTrain/README.md

-4) status: to check the cloud instance status t status managers		-> To check the status of manager nodes instances t status msrs			-> To check the status of MSR nodes instances t status workers		-> To check the status of worker nodes instances t status windows		-> To check the status of Windows worker nodes instances
+4) status: to check the cloud instance status t status managers		-> To check the status of manager nodes instances t status msrs			-> To check the status of MSR nodes instances t status workeres		-> To check the status of worker nodes instances t status windows		-> To check the status of Windows worker nodes instances
-5) stop: to stop the cloud instances t stop managers		-> To stop the manager nodes instances t stop msrs			-> To stop MSR nodes instances t stop workers		-> To stop worker nodes instances t stop windows			-> To stop Windows worker nodes instances
+5) stop: to stop the cloud instances t stop managers			-> To stop the manager nodes instances t stop msrs			-> To stop MSR nodes instances t stop workeres			-> To stop worker nodes instances t stop windows			-> To stop Windows worker nodes instances
+6) start: to stop the cloud instances t start managers			-> To start the manager nodes instances t start msrs			-> To start MSR nodes instances t start workeres			-> To start worker nodes instances t start windows			-> To start Windows worker nodes instances
-6) gen : to generate different tailored requirements t gen client-bundle		-> To generate client bundle t gen swarm-service		-> To generate dockercoin app as swarm service t gen k8s-service		-> To generate dockercoin app as k8s service t gen msr-login		-> To perform docker login to existing MSR t gen msr-image		-> To populate MSR with random images t gen msr-org			-> To populate MSR with random organizations and teams t gen msr-populate		-> To populate MSR with random orgs,teams and images
+7) gen : to generate different tailored requirements t gen client-bundle		-> To generate client bundle t gen swarm-service		-> To generate dockercoin app as swarm service t gen k8s-service		-> To generate dockercoin app as k8s service t gen msr-login			-> To perform docker login to existing MSR t gen msr-image			-> To populate MSR with random images t gen msr-org			-> To populate MSR with random organizations and teams t gen msr-populate		-> To populate MSR with random orgs,teams and images t gen launchpad-config		-> To populate launchpad.yaml based on config.tfvars t gen ldap-server		-> To install and configure ldap server t gen lab-config		-> To generate lab configuration to xfer the labs metadata
-7) exec : to execute specific task on the cluster t exec rethinkcli msr		-> To get into the rethinkdb of primary MSR replica t exec rethinkcli mke		-> To get into the rethinkdb of MKE leader node t exec etcdctl			-> To get into the etcd db of the MKE leader node
+8) exec : to execute specific task on the cluster t exec rethinkcli msr		-> To get into the rethinkdb of primary MSR replica t exec rethinkcli mke		-> To get into the rethinkdb of MKE leader node t exec etcdctl			-> To get into the etcd db of the MKE leader node t exec lab-config		-> To import lab configuration
+9) upload : to upload configurations
+	t upload toml m1		-> To upload the toml file to manager node 1
+10) download : to download configurations
+	t download toml m1		-> To download the toml file to manager node 1 t download client-bundle		-> To download the client bundle
 Actors:
 1) managers: all the manager node of the MKE cluster.
 		Nicknames: m, mgr, manager, man, woman